8888clockradio/iridescentmicropython/README.md

 iridescentmicropython
-ONLY COMMERCIAL USE OF ANY IRIDESCENT FILES REQUIRES LICENSING contact george@georgerosar.com
+ANY COMMERCIAL USE OF ANY IRIDESCENT FILES REQUIRES LICENSING contact george@georgerosar.com

 Copyright 2022 George Charles Rosar II